Skip to Content (Press Enter)

 The surrogacy process – while exciting – can also feel a little overwhelming at first.
 Working with an experienced agency who supports you every step of the way helps to ensure you have as rewarding of a journey as possible.
-Below you'll find an overview of the surrogacy process for surrogates, as well as a timeline to help you better understand what to expect from the minute you fill out your application until after you give birth.

 The decision to apply to become a surrogate is a big one!
 Helping someone achieve their dreams of parenthood is an adventure like no other.
 While the entire surrogacy process can last over a year, looking at the individual steps that make up your journey is a good way to understand how it all works.
 Here's a step-by-step guide to the surrogacy process, and a surrogacy timeline to help you see how long it takes to give intended parents the ultimate gift: their baby!